How can you take advantage of your Strengths in different situations?

 The Bonus Pack opens up more topics, revealing additional worksheets.

 Help your client increase their leadership effectiveness by consciously providing the four needs of followers.
-Consider how their themes can build Trust, show Compassion, deliver Stability and maintain Hope.
+Consider how their strengths can build Trust, show Compassion, deliver Stability and maintain Hope.

 - Creating a New Team